onflow/flow-go/network/topology/README.md

 In Flow, the term _topology_ captures the distributed protocol by which a node determines its fanout set.
 The _fanout set_ of a node is a subset of other nodes in the system with whom the node interacts in the event of epidemic dissemination of information.
 The epidemic dissemination happens when a node _multicasts_ or _broadcasts_ a message.
 The former refers to the event when a node sends a message targeted for a subgroup of nodes in the system, while the latter refers to the event when a node aims at sending a message to the entire system.
+(Topology algorithms are not used for direct one-to-one communication).
 Note that the communications over the fanout set are assumed unidirectional from the node to its fanout set.
 The distributed and independent invocations of topology protocol on nodes of Flow hence results in a _directed_ graph where the vertices are the Flow nodes, and the edges are the union of the fanout sets of the nodes.
 This directed graph is